Icefields Parkway – Hikes and Highlights

 This is the view you are about to drive towards.
 Isn’t it gorgeous?

 Once you get closer, there is one large area with burnt trees on Mount Murchison.
+If you fancy hiking into this scenery, we loved the hike to Glacier Lake.

-Icefield Parkway Viewpoints: Waterfowl Lake
+Viewpoints: Waterfowl Lake

 There are a couple of places you can pull in to stare in wonder at the mountains around Waterfowl Lake.
 The Lake itself is bright blue later in the spring and in the summertime.
 I thought it still looked amazing under ice.

-Icefields Parkway Hikes: Bow Summit Viewpoint or Peyto Lake
+Hike: Bow Summit Viewpoint or Peyto Lake

-Icefields Parkway Viewpoints: Bow Lake and Crowfoot Glacier
+Viewpoints: Bow Lake and Crowfoot Glacier

 We couldn’t resist making another stop to see Bow Lake and the Crowfood Glacier.
 This was the busiest stop of our day as there were several tour buses stopped here.
-If you’d like to hike in this area, there is a fun sounding walk up to Bow Glacier Falls.
-It is 9.2 km with just 155 m elevation gain.

 Icefields Parkway Hikes: Lake Louise